Texas Child Health Access Through Telemedicine (TCHATT)

 Texas Child Health Access Through Telemedicine (TCHATT) provides telemedicine or telehealth programs to school districts to help identify and assess the behavioral health needs of children and adolescents and provide access to mental health services.

 If you’re interested in joining TCHATT, please email us at email@example.com to see if it is available in your region.

 Who Can Access TCHATT

-TCHATT is not currently accessible to all students in Texas.
+Any public school in Texas can have TCHATT at their campus once a Memorandum of Understanding (MOU) is in place with the school district they’re a part of.
 On the map above, you can see if your school or school district is enrolled or soon-to-be enrolled.